 Concrete pools are made with a shotcrete base (also known as gunite) – a mixture of cement and sand that’s sprayed using a high-powered hose onto a steel bar frame that you can contour to whatever shape you want for your pool.
 After the shotcrete is set, a cement plaster is poured over top that gives your pool that nice decorative finish.
 The budget for a concrete pool is usually upwards of $50,000.

 Advantages of Concrete Pools

-- Flexibility: Concrete pools can be created in almost any shape and size.
+Concrete pools can be created in almost any shape and size.
 The world is your oyster when it comes to the planning part of building your pool.

 Concrete pools themselves can last up to 20 years, although they may require refinishing or resurfacing prior to this.

 Disadvantages of Concrete Pools

 Fiberglass pools are made from a finished fiberglass shell that is set into an appropriately-shaped hole in the ground.
 They are manufactured off-site and trucked to the residence.
 In order to prevent the fiberglass from bowing in either direction, the hole is back-filled with sand while the water is being pumped into the pool.
 The cost of a fiberglass pool is usually $35,000 or more.

 Advantages of Fiberglass Pools

-- Smooth Surface: Fiberglass is a naturally smooth surface, so it is a great option if you want a smooth feel and aesthetic vs. the more natural feel of a concrete pool.
+Fiberglass is a naturally smooth surface, so it is a great option if you want a smooth feel and aesthetic vs. the more natural feel of a concrete pool.

 You will spend less money and time maintaining the chemical level of your fiberglass pool.
-Fiberglass pools are non-reactive, they typically require fewer chemicals than other types of pools.
+Fiberglass pools are non-reactive and typically require fewer chemicals than the other types of pools.